Modern slavery statement

 Structure of the organisation

-River and Mercantile is a client focused asset management and investment advisory specialist working closely with clients in the UK, Europe, USA, Australia and New Zealand.
-River and Mercantile Group PLC (the “Company”) is the ultimate parent of a group of companies (the “Group”), which includes River and Mercantile Investments Limited and River and Mercantile Asset Management LLP.
+River and Mercantile is a client focused asset management specialist working closely with clients in the UK, Europe, USA, Australia and New Zealand.
+River and Mercantile Group Limited (the “Company”) is the ultimate parent of a group of companies (the “Group”), which includes River and Mercantile Asset Management LLP.

 The Group’s head office is based at 30 Coleman Street, London, EC2R 5AL.
 The Group also has offices in the United States and Australia.

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we survey our largest suppliers for compliance with the requirements of the Modern Slavery Act 2015 (the “Act”).
-This includes a detailed questionnaire and engagement with suppliers to understand organisational measures designed to prevent slavery and human trafficking.
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we apply a risk-based approach and review our largest suppliers and those suppliers who we deem operate in a sector where the risk of slavery and human trafficking is higher for compliance with the requirements of the Modern Slavery Act 2015 (the “Act”).
+This review includes:

 Our procedures are designed to: